 - At the 1994 King Of The Ring tournament, Jim Neidhart interfered in the WWF World title match between Bret Hart and Diesel, getting Bret disqualified when he was on the verge of losing.
 Later in the card, Neidhart helped Owen Hart win the King Of The Ring tournament finals.
 It was later revealed that Neidhart saved Bret from losing the title so Owen could be the one to defeat him for the title.

-- In Warhammer 40,000 the daemon hordes of Khorne have a special hatred of the Blood Angels Space Marines and all their descendants.
-When the local Horde of Alien Locusts descended on their homeworlds and the Marines were on their last legs a massive Daemon army fell on them and destroyed many of the Tyranid leader beasts until reinforcements arrived to destroy the last of the swarm, the Daemons disappearing back into the Warp to claim the Blood Angels' skulls another day.
+- In Warhammer 40,000, the daemon hordes of Khorne have a special hatred of the Blood Angels Space Marines and all their descendants for resisting the lure of the Blood God for thousands of years.
+When the extragalactic Horde of Alien Locusts descended on their homeworlds and the Blood Angels were on their last legs, a massive daemon army fell upon the Tyranids and destroyed many of the leader beasts until Imperial reinforcements arrived to finish off the swarm.
+The daemons promptly disappeared back into the Warp, waiting to claim the Blood Angels' skulls another day.

 - Fate/stay night: